jan-beukes/jplay/README.md

 # Jplay
 A simple video player

-capable of most formats supported by ffmpegs (so everything)
+capable of most formats supported by ffmpeg (so everything)

 can integrate with yt-dlp to stream video from youtube